Gallery

 In July, Fireweed, (Rosebay willowherb) can be a good source of forage.

 Here's an interesting one.
 Two queen on one comb.
 This is mother and daughter; you can see mother is marked red and is yellower than her offspring.
 Daughter is unmarked.
 This photo was taken in March so what we can assume happened is that the daughter is a supercedure queen from the previous autumn.
 Within the hive was one area where there was drone brood and another with worker brood.Which one is the drone layer and which one survived?
 Nature usually makes the correct decision so I left them to it.
-The older queen disappeared leaving a drone laying daughter.
-So they both went.
+Unfortunately the older queen disappeared leaving a drone laying daughter.
+So the daughter had to be removed too.
 On this occasion, Nature got it wrong, sadly.
 (As usual click, to enlarge the photograph).

 Beehives one evening in July on the edge of a field of phacelia and other bee-friendly plants.